 - We should analyze the USD/JPY currency pair by examining the Nikkei 225 index dynamics.

 A trader uses the stock indices as a trading and analytical tool.
 I think we should consider a few trends that might work in the market economy conditions.

 - A trader applies an index as the leading indicator of the upcoming changes in the national currency price.

 For example, if the S&P500 index uptrend shifts to a descending trend, we will see the dollar fall against the primary world currencies.
-Is such case, the index should be considered the leading indicator for the U.S. currency.
+Is such a case, the index should be considered the leading indicator for the U.S. currency.
 A trader may open a short position and keep tracking the changes in the index.

 You should never forget that our trading instrument is a currency pair, not a national currency.
 If the dollar is weakening because of some macroeconomic events and the situation in the eurozone is much worse, with the euro being under great pressure, the EUR/USD currency pair quotation may go up or down unpredictably.
 It is most likely we will see a wide price range with great volatility.
 It is unwise to expect a clear up or down trend in these conditions.